A Song for All Seasons

 A Song for All Seasons is the eighth studio album by the English progressive rock band Renaissance, released in 1978.
 It marked the return of electric guitars to the band's music after several years of absence.
 "Northern Lights" from the album reached the top ten on the UK Singles Chart and is the band's only UK chart single.

 Overview

 A shortened recording of "Back Home Once Again" was used as the theme song for the short-lived 1977 British TV series The Paper Lads.

 "She Is Love", sung by Jon Camp, was meant to be sung by Annie Haslam, but the orchestral backing track turned out to have been recorded in the wrong key for her.

+"Kindness (At the End)" is both written and sung by Jon Camp.

 Drummer Terry Sullivan had his first songwriting credit with the band on the title track.
 He was responsible for the basic tune to the song's extended instrumental intro.
 This was based on a song he wrote on guitar in 1971.